adaros92/data-blog/content/post16.rst

 to these companies looking to be challenged, build cutting edge products, and add the prestigious brand names to their resumes.
 But are roles in these companies really as great as they sound?

-I've worked at Amazon in the Seattle area for about 3-4 years, rotating between 4 different teams at the company and leaving to work at a start up only to return 7 months later.
-I've also had the opportunity to work in different industries including banking, ad-tech, and manufacturing in both small companies and large corporations and I've interviewed at other FAANG companies like Facebook.
+I've worked at these types of companies in the Seattle area for about 3-4 years, rotating between 4 different teams and leaving to work at a start up only to return 7 months later.
+I've also had the opportunity to work in different industries including banking, ad-tech, and manufacturing in both small companies and large corporations.
 I will share with you what I've observed.

 Internal Tools Galore
 #####################